‘Vikings’ Season Finale: Three Things To Expect

 #Vikings He’ll never take Ragnar’s place ever…????⚒????⚔ pic.twitter.com/FRSuOArdok

-— Liz M Kline ???????????????? (@BklineBetty) January 27, 2017
+— Liz M Kline???????????????? (@BklineBetty) January 27, 2017

 2. We’ll get a hint of what’s to come later this year.

 Fans who are concerned that the Vikings fandom will be in a long drought after the Vikings season finale airs can take comfort in knowing that Season 5 is already deep into production, and will in fact debut later in 2017.
-Though we don’t have an exact date on the premiere of Season 5, CarterMatt.com can confirm that tomorrow night’s episode will give a lot of insight into what we can expect later this year…and yes, it heavily features Jonathan Rhys Meyers.
+Though we don’t have an exact date on the premiere of Season 5, CarterMatt can confirm that tomorrow night’s episode will give a lot of insight into what we can expect later this year…and yes, it heavily features Jonathan Rhys Meyers.

 “Rhys Meyers is a regular for the entirety of the upcoming fifth season, meaning that you could theoretically see him turning up in every one of the upcoming 20 episodes of the series.
 As for how he will fit in with Ivar and the rest of the characters on the show, that remains to be seen!
 All we can say is that new episodes of the show will likely resume a little bit later this year.”